Baljeet-Singh-Original/Bus-Booking-Project/README.md

 A Bus ticket booking application made using MERN Stack (MongoDB, Express js, React js, Node js)

 [Here](http://bookandfly.herokuapp.com/) is the link of Bus-Booking-Site.
+[Here](https://bus-business.herokuapp.com/) is the link of Business portal of this site for adding buses.

 The Bus ticket application is composed of the following Features: